KvGeijer/My-Webpage/content/blog/_index.md

 +++
 title = "Blog"
-description = "Posts about a bit of everything accumulated over time." sort_by = "date" paginate_by = 8
+description = "Posts about everything from research summaries to my hobbies." sort_by = "date" paginate_by = 8

+[extra]
+is_blog = true
 +++